bradtho/bradtho.github.io/_posts/2020-08-31-istio-ingress.md

 {% endhighlight %}

-Installation was extremely quick and I was able to verify that the installation went in OK but running the following commands
+Installation was extremely quick and I was able to verify that the installation went in OK by running the following commands

 {% highlight bash %}